Patrick Peterson: Minnesota Vikings

-On March 17, 2021, Peterson signed with the Minnesota Vikings.
+On March 17, 2021, the Minnesota Vikings signed Peterson to a fully guaranteed one-year, $8 million contract that includes a signing bonus of $5.90 million.
 On April 26, 2021, Peterson announced that he'd be changing his jersey number from 21 to 7.
 He wore 7 during high school and throughout his college career at LSU.
 With the change, he became the first player to take advantage of the NFL's new relaxed rules on jersey numbers.

 Peterson entered the 2021 season as a starting cornerback for the Vikings.
 He started the first six games before suffering a hamstring injury in Week 7.
 He was placed on injured reserve on October 18, 2021.
 This is the first time in Peterson's 10-year career that he was forced to miss a game due to injury.
 He was activated on November 20, 2021.

-On March 30, 2022, Peterson re-signed with the Vikings.
+He made 13 appearances, all starts, in the 2021 season.
+He finished with 45 total tackles (34 solo), one interception returned for a touchdown, and five passes defensed.

+On March 30, 2022, the Vikings re-signed Peterson to a one-year, $4 million contract that includes $3.50 million guaranteed and a signing bonus of $1.50 million.

-On November 13, 2022, Peterson had two interceptions against Josh Allen and the Buffalo Bills in a 33-30 overtime thriller, including an interception to end the game.
+On November 13, 2022, Peterson had two interceptions against Josh Allen and the Bills in a 33–30 overtime thriller, including an interception to end the game.
+He started in all 17 games and had 66 total tackles (56 solo), five interceptions, and 15 passes defended.

 Pittsburgh Steelers

-On March 16, 2023, Peterson signed a two-year contract with the Pittsburgh Steelers.
+On March 16, 2023, the Steelers signed Peterson to a two-year, $14 million contract that includes a signing bonus of $5.85 million.

+On Sunday Night Football in Week 3 of the 2023 season, Peterson recorded his 35th interception on a pass by Jimmy Garoppolo, surpassing Harrison Smith as the active player with the most interceptions.

+In Week 16 against the Bengals, with all three members of the Steelers' three-safety package either injured or suspended, Peterson made his first career start as a safety.
+He appeared in all 17 games and started 16.
+He recorded 42 total tackles (34 solo), two interceptions, and 11 passes defended.

+On March 8, 2024, Peterson was released by the Steelers.

+Retirement

+On April 11, 2025, after not playing in 2024, Peterson announced his retirement after 13 seasons, and officially retired as a Cardinal on April 14.